Pedrochem/WellThoughtTweets/README.md

 ### Content Script (`content.js`)

 Handles the insertion of ranking elements into tweets and communicates with the background script to fetch rankings.
-Because injecting JavaScript into web pages is always a good idea.

 ### Background Script (`background.js`)

 Manages the API calls to Google's Gemini and processes the tweet rankings.
-Because who doesn't love a good background process eating up their CPU?

 ### Options Page (`options.html`, `options.js`, `options.css`)